 In addition, worn shocks and struts will also increase the wear on other related vehicle components.
 More suspension movement is allowed when the shocks wear- this extra impact puts additional strain on parts like the suspension springs, support arms, bushings, joints, and wheel alignment, causing accelerated deterioration.
 That translates to additional repair expenses and could lead to a shorter vehicle lifespan.

 While your shocks and struts can take on a lot of wear and tear, they may need to be replaced at some point.
 Here are a few warning signs to look out for:

-V&F Auto offers Monroe’s premium replacement shocks and struts, featuring state of the art ride control technologies.
-Each of their products specifically designed for a specific vehicle, with extensive coverage for European, Asian and North American passenger cars, light trucks, and SUVs.
+V&F Auto offers Monroe’s premium replacement shocks and struts, featuring state-of-the-art ride control technologies.
+Each of their products is specifically designed for a specific vehicle, with extensive coverage for European, Asian, and North American passenger cars, light trucks, and SUVs.
 If your ride is getting a little too bumpy, call us at (413) 314-2280 or schedule an appointment online.